MatiasOrcajo/light-it-challenge/README.md

     - phone
     - document_photo (.jpg, .png)

-9. Additionaly, you can run php artisan test to assert the application is working
+9. Additionaly, you can run php artisan test to ensure that the application is working fine